 It’s that time of year again.
 Spring cleaning season!

 It’s hard tracking all the cleaning chores on top of everything else in life.
 So I’m making it a bit simpler.
-This spring cleaning checklist will help you decide what to prioritize first, tips on how to clean, and a few soaps and concoctions I love.
-I’m going to share all my favorite little spring cleaning tips with you.
+This spring cleaning checklist will help you decide what to prioritize first, tips on how to clean, and a few products and concoctions I love.
+I’m going to share all my favorite little spring cleaning tips with you today.

 I won’t list out every single cleaning duty a home entails.
 I’m going to focus on the ones we usually skim over.
 This spring cleaning checklist will focus on those tasks often forgotten.
 We may not need to do them very often, but it’s still important to do them on occasion.